Undergraduate Policies and Statements

 Students who fail to write a make-up test or exam in a designated Department time slot will receive a grade of zero on that assessment.

-No other make-up opportunities will be provided unless further academic consideration is granted by Academic Counselling.
+No other make-up opportunities will be provided unless further academic consideration is granted by Academic Advising.

 Special Examinations

-A Special Examination is any examination other than the regular examination, and it may be offered only with the permission of the Dean of the Faculty in which the student is registered, in consultation with the instructor and Department Chair.
+A Special Examination is any examination other than the regular or supplemental examinations, and it may be offered only with the permission of the Dean of the Faculty in which the student is registered, in consultation with the instructor and Department Chair.
 Permission to write a Special Examination may be given on the basis of compassionate or medical grounds with appropriate supporting documents.
 To provide an opportunity for students to recover from the circumstances resulting in a Special Examination, the University has implemented Special Examinations dates.
-These dates as well as other important information about examinations and academic standing can be found here.
+These dates as well as other important information about examinations and academic standing can be found on the Academic Calendar.

 Absence from Course Commitments